Forex scandal: Investigation

 At the center of the investigation were the transcripts of electronic chatrooms in which senior currency traders discussed with their competitors at other banks the types and volume of the trades they planned to place.
 The chatrooms had names such as "The Cartel", "The Bandits’ Club", "One Team, One Dream" and "The Mafia".
 The discussions in the chatrooms were interspersed with jokes about manipulating the forex market and repeated references to alcohol, drugs, and women.
 Regulators were particularly focusing in on one small exclusive chatroom which was variously called The Cartel or The Mafia.
 The chatroom was used by some of the most influential traders in London and membership in the chatroom was highly sought after.
 Among The Cartel's members were Richard Usher, a former Royal Bank of Scotland (RBS) senior trader who went to JPMorgan as head of spot foreign exchange trading in 2010, Rohan Ramchandani, Citigroup’s head of European spot trading, Matt Gardiner, who joined Standard Chartered after working at UBS and Barclays, and Chris Ashton, head of voice spot trading at Barclays.
 Two of these senior traders, Richard Usher and Rohan Ramchandani, were members of the 13-member Bank of England Joint Standing Committee's chief dealers group.

 At least 15 banks including Barclays, HSBC, and Goldman Sachs disclosed investigations by regulators.
 Barclays, Citigroup, and JPMorgan Chase all suspended or placed on leave senior currency traders.
 Deutsche Bank, continental Europe’s largest lender, was also cooperating with requests for information from regulators.
 Barclays, Citigroup, Deutsche Bank, HSBC, JPMorgan Chase, Lloyds, RBS, Standard Chartered, UBS and the Bank of England as of June 2014 had suspended, placed on leave, or fired some 40 forex employees.
 Citigroup had also fired its head of European spot foreign exchange trading, Rohan Ramchandani.
 Reuters reported hundreds of traders around the world could be implicated in the scandal.

+The European Commission on Competition concluded its investigation in 2021, fining Barclays, HSBC, The Royal Bank of Scotland (now NatWest), UBS, and Credit Suisse a total of €344 million for participating in an FX spot trading cartel, known as the “Sterling Lads” and related cartels, in which traders shared sensitive pricing information via online chatrooms.

+In July 2025, the General Court of the European Union affirmed Credit Suisse’s participation in the cartel but reduced its fine from €83.2 million to approximately €28.9 million, after finding that the European Commission had incorrectly calculated the penalty.